 In many cases, conflicts between wildlife and people can be prevented.
 However, when prevention fails, the Fish and Wildlife Conservation Act allows municipalities to protect their property by harassing, capturing or killing a variety of wildlife species, including coyotes, or to hire an agent to do so on their behalf.

 Municipalities may also take action to address human-wildlife conflicts on private property with the permission of the landowner.
-No approval or authorization is required from the Ministry of Northern Development, Mines, Natural Resources and Forestry NDMNRF in these cases.
+No approval or authorization is required from the ministry in these cases.